CIF Parser¶

 VS = 1 – 1.230 / VM

-where VM is Matthews coefficient defined as VM=V/m (volume of the asymmetric unit over the molecular weight of all molecules in this volume).
+where VM is the Matthews coefficient defined as VM=V/m (volume of the asymmetric unit over the molecular weight of all molecules in this volume).

 Weichenberger and Rupp calculated VS themselves, but we will simply use the values present in mmCIF files.
 So first we extract VM, VS and dmin, as well as number of DNA/RNA chains (protein-only entries will have 0 here), deposition date and group ID (which will be explained later).